pxlxingliang/abacus-test/README.md

 - `pp_path`: the path of pseudopotential files.
 There should has an extra "element.json" file that defines the element name and the pseudopotential file name.
 Such as: {"H":"H.psp8","O":"O.psp8"}, or abacustest will read the first two letters of the pseudopotential file name as the element name.
 If one element has been defined in both `pp_dict` and `pp_path`, the value in `pp_dict` will be used.
 - `orb_path`: the path of orbital files.
 There should has an extra "element.json" file that defines the element name and the orbital file name.
 Such as: {"H":"H.orb","O":"O.orb"}, or abacustest will read the first two letters of the orbital file name as the element name.
 If one element has been defined in both `orb_dict` and `orb_path`, the value in `orb_dict` will be used.
 - `dpks_descriptor`: the descriptor of dpks.
 If is not null, will link the dpks file for each example.
 - `extra_files`: the extra files that will be lniked to each example folder.
 Such as: ["abc.py","def.json"].
+- `link_example_template_extra_files`: if link the extra files in each example folder.
+Default is true (will link or copy all files in example folder).
+If is false, will only copy or link the required files for ABACUS job, such as: INPUT/KPT/STRU/.upf/.orb.
 - `abacus2qe`: if convert the ABACUS input to QE input.
 Default is false.
 Now support the convert of cell, coordinate, kpt, pp, and normal scf/relax/cell-relax calculation, and settings of symmetry/smearing/mixing/scf_thr/force_thr/stress_thr, and the magnetic setting of atom type.
 - `qe_setting`: the setting of QE input.
 Here has three types settings:
     - specify params in "system","control","electrons","ions","cell".
 Like: "system": {"ibrav":0},...